DevMountain/react-axios/README.md

 <br />

-Before we can update the `List` component to fetch data from the API we'll need to setup our list reducer.
+Before we can update the `List` component to fetch data from the API, we'll need to setup our list reducer.
 Let's open `src/ducks/listReducer.js`.
 Since we are using `redux-promise-middleware` our actions that are promises have a string attached to them.
 It can either be `_FULFILLED`, `_PENDING`, or `_REJECTED`.
-Since this API cannot fail we'll just worry about creating cases for `_PENDING` and `_FULFILLED`.
+Since this API cannot fail, we'll just worry about creating cases for `_PENDING` and `_FULFILLED`.

 This reducer will be responsible for fetching customer information and updating the list of customers.
 Let's create an action type called `GET_LIST` that equals `"GET_LIST"`.